The self-management system Getting Things Done is designed to help users efficiently and punctually complete tasks using lists and calendars.

 What is the Getting Things Done method?

-Getting Things Done (GTD) is a time management and productivity system that helps you complete tasks and meet commitments in a stress-free and efficient manner using a comprehensive system of lists and calendars.
+Getting Things Done (GTD) is a time management and productivity system that helps the user complete tasks and meet commitments in a stress-free and efficient manner using a comprehensive system of lists and calendars.

-In this method, you break down larger tasks into smaller subtasks and set specific deadlines for them.
-Doing a regular review ensures that you’ll keep track of all your tasks and projects, identify weaknesses in your system, and make improvements.
+Larger tasks in this method are divided into smaller sub-tasks, for which concrete deadlines are set.
+A regular review ensures that you keep track of all tasks and projects, identify weaknesses in your system, and make improvements.

 The 5 steps of the GTD method

-The GTD method consists of five steps that you do in a specific sequence.
-We’ll take a closer look at them below:
+The Getting Things Done method consists of five steps that follow a precisely defined order, which we will take a closer look at below:

 Step 1: Capture

-Collect all your tasks, appointments and ideas in inboxes.
-These don’t have to be physical in-trays.
-An inbox can be any organizational system that lets you capture things in writing.
-That means you can use both digital and analog inboxes, such as your email inbox, Evernote or OneNote, physical trays or vertical filing systems.
-This first step can take several days when you first start using the Getting Things Done method.
-After that, you simply add new tasks, appointments and ideas to your inboxes as they arise.
-This rarely takes more than a few minutes.
+Gather all your tasks, appointments, and ideas in designated inboxes.
+These don’t have to be physical inboxes—they can be any system that allows you to capture information in writing.
+This includes both digital and analog options, such as your email inbox, Evernote, OneNote, physical trays, or vertical filing systems.
+When first implementing the Getting Things Done method, this step may take several days.
+However, once set up, adding new tasks, appointments, and ideas to your inboxes takes only a few minutes as they come up.

 Step 2: Clarify